How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 Students with SEN, including those who are LAC (Looked After Children), are identified in a number of ways:

-Any parent who may have concerns about their child is asked to contact the student's Head of House in the first instance.
+Any parent who may have concerns about their child is asked to contact the student's Pastoral Manager in the first instance.

 How is the decision made about how much individual support students will receive?